AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/mardown in DITA and AEM Guides.md

 ### Option 1: Import existing markdown in AEM Guides and use them directly inside ditamap to publish

-It has Simpler setup and faster implementation .
+It has Simpler setup and faster implementation.
 But, Limited functionality utilization of AEM Guides feature like content re-usability.

 User need to add attribute `format="markdown" ` or `format="mdita"` so that publishing engines understands the type of file and publish accordingly.